snijderlab/rustyms/README.md

  - Match spectra to the generated fragments
  - Extensive use of `uom` for compile time unit checking
  - Align peptides based on mass (algorithm will be tweaked extensively over time) (see `Stitch` for more information, but the algorithm has been improved)

+# Contributing

+Any contribution is welcome (especially adding/fixing documentation as that is very hard to do as main developer).